hraberg/ced/README.md

 Unlike bloated shit like Emacs, [Ed](http://www.gnu.org/software/ed/) stays out of the way and doesn't burden you with an extra Lisp implementation - Clojure can be first.
 After having worked on [Deuce](https://github.com/hraberg/deuce) for close to 2 months now, I realized it's time to go back to basics and start from `*scratch*`.

 Ed also has a serious test suite, which is something that cannot be said for Emacs.
-To lose no time to a future proof-ed Ed, I've decided that the easiest way to progress is to write a C to Clojure compiler, as we don't want to compromise the standard - similar to Zeta-C or Vacietis for Common Lisp, together with a thin standard C library implementation on top of the JVM.
+To lose no time to a future proof-ed Ed, I've decided that the easiest way to progress is to write a C to Clojure compiler - similar to Zeta-C or Vacietis for Common Lisp, together with a thin standard C library implementation on top of the JVM.
 The exact details are still to be hashed out.
 Here projects like Cibyl can serve as inspiration, which is a MIPS to JVM compiler (primarily for J2ME use).

 This straight forward approach will allow for the unaltered *standard* Ed C source can be run on top of the JVM.